 After graduating college and trying a ‘REAL JOB’ for a couple of years, the bayou began calling my name.
 I started guiding part-time and soon after it became my full-time job now spending an average of 240 days a year on the water.
 It didn’t take long for me to realize I could make a living bringing people out on this beautiful estuary to enjoy the past-time I had loved my entire life.

-Rojas Charters may be a new name to the charter fishing industry but fishing has been a lifelong endeavor for this BAYOU BOY.
-My family and I invite you to come have a great time and create many lifelong memories.
+Fishing has been a lifelong endeavor for this BAYOU BOY, my family and I invite you to come have a great time and create many lifelong memories.